School of Arts, Humanities, and Social Sciences

 Dr.Martin Sellers | 423.869.6815 | martin.sellers@LMUnet.edu

-The central mission of the School of Arts and Humanities is to provide distinguished academic programs and General Education courses that cultivate the skills and perspectives essential for preparing all university students for productive participation and leadership in a rapidly changing world.
+The central mission of the School of Arts, Humanities, and Social Sciences is to provide distinguished academic programs and General Education courses that cultivate the skills and perspectives essential for preparing all university students for productive participation and leadership in a rapidly changing world.
 Inspired by the enduring principles of Abraham Lincoln’s life and legacy, the School of Arts and Humanities strives to promote the development of innovative research, scholarship, and creative expression.
 At the heart of the LMU experience is a commitment to a tradition and standard of excellence that fosters students’ intellectual, moral, civic, and creative capacities and aspirations in service to humanity through the advancement of life in the Appalachian region and beyond.

 Criminology and Criminal Justice